GammaMetroid/SkywindBlenderToolkit/README.md

 # Skywind Blender Toolkit

 This addon is a collection of scripts to assist with modeling for Skywind.
-Currently it contains two functions: “Create Collision Mesh” and “Create LOD Meshes.”
+Currently it contains three functions:
+- Create Collision Mesh
+- Create LOD Meshes
+- Sync Object/Mesh Names

 ## Create Collision Mesh